 All stock option and restricted stock unit awards are approved by the compensation committee.
 In determining the size of a stock option grant or restricted stock unit award, the compensation committee takes into account individual performance (generally consisting of financial performance for the year as well as a subjective, qualitative review of each named executive officer's contribution to the success of the business), internal pay equity considerations and the value of existing long-term incentive awards.
-Each named executive officer received an initial grant of stock options and/or restricted stock in connection with the commencement of his employment.
+Each named executive officer received an initial grant of stock options and/or restricted stock in connection with the commencement of his or her employment.
 Our named executive officers and other employees are also eligible to receive additional grants or awards from time to time.
-We do not have a set program for the award of these additional grants or awards, and our compensation committee retains discretion to make stock option or restricted stock unit awards to employees at any time.
+Except for our equity award grant policy, which is described more fully below under "Other Compensation Practices and Policies", we do not have a set program for the award of these additional grants or awards, and our compensation committee retains discretion to make stock option or restricted stock unit awards to employees at any time.